Members Only

 The workshop will begin with an introduction by Sally Essex- Lopresti, Producer and Literary Manager of the Odyssey Theatre Ensemble, and Velina Hasu Houston, Associate Artist of the Odyssey’s Writers’ Odyssey writers’ group.
+Three writers will be paired with one lead teaching artist.
 Workshop series takes place over four Saturdays (1/24, 2/7, 2/21, 2/28), Member fee $35.
 Non-member fee $45.

 TEACHING ARTIST INFORMATION Members of Writers’ Odyssey of the Odyssey Theatre Ensemble.